ntustison/PaperANTsX/Text/results.md

 "combined" set) and an 80/20 training/testing split.
 The ANTsXNet deep learning pipeline outperformed the classical pipeline [@Tustison:2014ab] in terms of age prediction in all data sets except for IXI.
 This also includes the cross-validation iteration where all data sets were combined.
 Importance plots ranking the cortical thickness regions and the other covariates of Equation (1) are shown in Figure \ref{fig:rfimportance}.
+Additionally, repeatability assessment on the MMRR data set yielded  using ICC values ("average random rater") of 0.99 for both pipelines.

 \begin{figure}[htb]
   \centering